Last updated 10th June, 2025

 You can also divide the wall area by the area of a single tile to determine the number of tiles needed.

 This method is for a full wall but there are many variations that you may need to tackle such as tiling around a window or above a kitchen worktop.
-The principals are the same for the most part, but these projects may mean more exact planning and cutting of tiles.
+The principles are the same for the most part, but these projects may mean more exact planning and cutting of tiles.

 There are a number of ways to cut tiles and it does depend on the tile material with porcelain being a much harder substance requiring a specialist blade.